Image-Processing-Flowers/FlowersProject/README.md

    3. [Tag.cpp](#tagcpp)
 7. [Conclusions](#conclusions)

 ## Introduction

-&nbsp; &nbsp;&nbsp; &nbsp;This project aims to correctly classify the photos of the dataset: https://www.kaggle.com/datasets/kausthubkannan/5-flower-types-classification-dataset, using OpenCV for image processing.
-The dataset contains 5 types of flowers, each of them having 1000 photos.
-The included flower classes are: Sunflower, Tulip, Orchid, Lily, and Lotus.
+&nbsp; &nbsp;&nbsp; &nbsp;This project aims to correctly classify the photos of the dataset: [5 Flower Types Classification Dataset](https://www.kaggle.com/datasets/kausthubkannan/5-flower-types-classification-dataset), using OpenCV for image processing.
+The dataset contains 5 types of flowers, each having 1000 photos.
+The included flower classes are: Sunflower, Tulip, Orchid, Lily, and Lotus.\

+&nbsp; &nbsp;&nbsp; &nbsp;OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
+OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in commercial products.
+Being a BSD-licensed product, OpenCV makes it easy for businesses to utilize and modify the code.
+The library contains more than 2500 optimized algorithms, which can be used for a variety of tasks including facial recognition, object identification, and in this case, flower classification.\

+&nbsp; &nbsp;&nbsp; &nbsp;OpenCV's robust image processing capabilities make it ideal for this project.
+It provides tools to read and write images, transform them, and perform complex operations on them with ease.
+The library supports a range of image processing operations such as filtering, edge detection, corner detection, and object tracking.
+Additionally, it offers machine learning algorithms to train and predict data, which is critical for the classification task at hand.

+&nbsp; &nbsp;&nbsp; &nbsp;In this project, OpenCV is used to preprocess the images and extract features that are essential for the classification algorithms.
+The preprocessing steps include resizing, color space conversion, and filtering to enhance the quality of the images and highlight important features.
+The classification methods leverage these processed images to accurately identify the type of flower in each photo.\

+&nbsp; &nbsp;&nbsp; &nbsp;The aim of this project is to develop a reliable and efficient classification system for the five types of flowers in the dataset.
+By harnessing the power of OpenCV's image processing functions, we can build a model that not only achieves high accuracy but also provides insights into the distinguishing features of each flower type.

 ## Project Overview